vpsylos/becmaker/README.md

 # becmaker
 A tool to create break even charts for the IB Business Management course.
-The tool is written in Python and uses Matplotlib, PySimpleGUI.\n
+The tool is written in Python and uses Matplotlib, PySimpleGUI.

 Update: The program can now also display the margin of safety.